Tom's Guide Verdict

 Back in August, I wrote that the Midea U smart air conditioner may have saved my marriage.
 The X-Chair X2 K-Sport Management might end it.
 Both my wife and I like it so much, it’s a race to our attic office to see who gets to sit in it for the day.

-At $799 (or $899 for the X-HMT massage option), the X-Chair X2 is not cheap, but it’s much less than the Herman Miller Aeron — and that chair doesn’t come with a heating pad.
+At $799 (or $899 for the X-HMT massage option), the X-Chair X2 is not cheap, but it’s much less than the Herman Miller Aeron — and that chair doesn’t come with a heating pad or a headrest.